 - I will share a link to this page on key Reed Media social media accounts, including Twitter, Facebook and LinkedIn.

-- Before 25 May 2018 I will contact our MailChimp database with a ‘re-confirmation’ email, which will invite people to re-consent to receive emails from me by updating their preferences, which now include check boxes for marketing preferences according to MailChimp’s new GDPR-compliant form fields.
-I will include a link to this page in the emails.
+- I contacted our MailChimp database on 21 May 2018 with a ‘re-confirmation’ email, which invited people to re-consent to receive emails from us by updating their preferences, which now include check boxes for Marketing Permissions according to MailChimp’s new GDPR-compliant form fields.
+I included a link to this page in the emails.

 - In every email I remind people of what they signed up to, how they signed up, alert them to any changes (for example that there is now a monthly update).
 I also include an ‘unsubscribe’ link in every email and remind them that they can unsubscribe at any time and their data will be deleted.